amichaelsen/data-science-interview-prep/practice/probability.md

 ### What is the Exponential distribution?
 What are its parameters, mean, and variance?

 The exponential distribution is the probability distribution of the time between events in a Poisson point process, a process where events with fixed average rate occur independently.
-It is analagous to the geometric distribution (discrete).
+It is analogous to the geometric distribution (discrete).

 **PDF:**  $f(x)=\lambda e^{-\lambda x}$, **CDF:** $F(x) = 1-e^{-\lambda x}$.
 Both for $x\geq 0$ and $0$ when $x<0$,